10 Tips for Finding the Perfect Gift for the Jewelry Maker on Your List

 I’m not talking about how comfortable your earrings are to wear or if that ring stays upright on your finger.
 I think it’s very important that we give gifts that people feel comfortable accepting from us.
 If we hold someone dear enough to give them a present, we want it to be nice, but it’s not only unnecessary to give things that are very costly in time, effort, or dollars, often (but not always) it’s better not to.
 We don’t want people feeling obligated to us — we want them to feel special.

 3. Is It of Interest?

 If you know this person well enough to find a gift that is of special interest and is not something she would prefer to pick out herself, that’s great.
-If you know what interests him but not how to translate that into a suitable gift, try another approach.
+If you know what interests him (such as, for the jewelry maker) but not how to translate that into a suitable gift, try another approach.
 There are much better things to consider than something sort of like what they want.

 4. A Little Indulgence